Kopano-dev/konnect/README.md

 directly connect to a LDAP server.

 All backends require certain general parameters to be present.
-Create a RSA key-pair and provide the key file with the `--signing-private-key` parameter.
-If you skip this, Konnect will create a random non-persistent key on startup.
+Create a RSA key-pair file with `openssl genpkey -algorithm RSA -out private_key.pem -pkeyopt rsa_keygen_bits:2048` and provide the key file with the `--signing-private-key` parameter.
+Konnect can load PKCS#1 and PKCS#8 key files.
+If you skip this, Konnect will create a random non-persistent RSA key on startup.

 To encrypt certain values, Konnect needs a secure encryption key.
 Create a suitable key of 32 bytes with `openssl rand -out encryption.key 32` and provide